28 Mar What Is A Programmable Thermostat?

 Other pros of programmable thermostats include: wireless models in case you don’t want to rewire your home or have other special installation needs; optional vacation scheduling for when you know you’ll be away; WiFi-enabled models that allow homeowners to set and change programs remotely; and the ability to override the program if necessary when you’re home.

 One disadvantage to wireless models is that they will require battery changes.
-Installing a hardwired unit can be a bit messy if you need to run new wiring or drill into the wall.
+Installing a hardwired unit requires some electrical experience.
+The process can be a bit messy if you need to run new wiring or drill into the wall.

 Costs of Programmable Thermostats

 The costs of programmable thermostats can vary widely, depending on the style and types of features desired.
 You can purchase a programmable thermostat for as little as $20, while some newer smart programmable thermostats can be priced as high as $500 or more.
 Energy Star estimates that homeowners can save $180 on average per year with a properly set programmable thermostat — meaning that your investment quickly pays for itself.